London & Paris

 tour overview

-Lovers of fine art, theatre, opera and orchestral music will revel in two weeks in London and Paris on this 15-day residential-style tour.
+Lovers of fine art, theatre, opera and orchestral music will revel in leisurely stays in London and Paris on this 15-day residential-style tour.

 With a selection of eight outstanding performances, complemented by a carefully curated choice of exceptional museums, galleries and cultural sites, this tour combines blockbuster winter exhibitions and iconic settings with lesser-known destinations off the tourist trail.